Ramcharan-Swaminathan/Course-Registration-System/README.md

 **Step 3:**

-The following files should exist in the database folder which is inside the Course_Registration_System:
+The following files should exist in the database folder which is inside the cmake-build-debug:

 - Login_db.csv(user_id,password)
 - Temporary_creds.csv(user_id,password)